 The real Geneva Dianne Ringener Morrow could crack jokes in a split second.
 She could offer a shoulder to cry on and arms to give comforting hugs.
 She was the oldest of five children.
 Like most of the kids in Lovington, New Mexico, her dad worked in the oil field.

 We were a group of girls who did almost everything together.
 Dragging main, hanging out at the drive-in, slumber parties, and skating or just parking somewhere to talk.

-She began dating Sam Walker Morrow.
-I felt like I didn’t matter anymore and that Sam was stealing my best friend.
+She began dating Sam Walker Morrow in the 10th grade.
+I felt like I didn’t matter and that Sam was stealing my best friend.
 He was.
 Those feelings of jealousy quickly dissipated when I realized my relationship with Dianne wasn’t changed.

 I remember that Dianne made her own clothes.
 She sewed well enough to have others ask her to make things for them.
 The scent of the Original Jergen’s Lotion and Wrigley’s mint gum takes me back in time at the speed of sound.

 The reason I chose these familiar names is because I couldn’t think of any others.
 I knew what characteristics and desires I wanted.
 Dianne’s Destiny features characters gleaned from my youth, but they have been given different goals, lifestyles, and new people.

 Fictional Dianne was married to Simon Jacobson, a cruel man.
 His meanness centered on berating, comparing, and changing her personality.
 One night, she was walking through the park in New York City.
 She was attacked and suffered a vicious mugging.
 After the hospitalization, she knew she had to get away.
 She had left home fifteen years ago.
 It was time to go back.